brooksbenson/eloquent-js/0intro/intro-notes.md

 ### The Problem of Programs

 Programs can become very large and complex.
 The art of programming is subduing this complexity.

-## JavaScript

-JavaScript was introduced in 1995 as a way to add programs to the Netscape Navigator browser and has since been adopted by all major graphical web browsers.

-### ECMAScript Standard

-A standard that describes the way JavaScript should work.

 ## Code